Alex Trebek Fast Facts

 2013 - Trebek is inducted into the Broadcasting and Cable Hall of Fame.

-June 13, 2014 - With his 6,829th appearance as "Jeopardy!"'s host, Trebek breaks the Guinness World Record for hosting a game show.
+June 13, 2014 - With his 6,829th appearance as the host of "Jeopardy!," Trebek breaks the Guinness World Record for hosting a game show.

 September 2014 - After a 13-year hiatus, the Trebek mustache makes a triumphant return.
 "In 2001, I shaved my mustache on a whim," Trebek tells People magazine.
 "This year I had a two-and-a-half-month period where we were not taping a show, so I grew it back on another whim.
 I like to keep my life simple."